harness/developer-hub/docs/security-testing-orchestration/custom-scanning/custom-ingest-reference.md

 ---
-title: Custom Ingest step reference for STO
+title: Custom Ingest step for SARIF and JSON scan results
 description: Ingest SARIF or JSON scan results.
-sidebar_label: Custom Ingest step reference
+sidebar_label: Custom Ingest step for other scanners
-sidebar_position: 130
+sidebar_position: 20
 ---

 The Custom Ingest step enables you to ingest results from any third-party scanner.
 Harness STO supports two generic data formats: